ngutten/patina/Patina v2/skills/Craft.md

 - Crafting generally uses [[Dexterity]].
 In some cases it might use [[Intellect]] instead, where the actual manipulation of materials is being done indirectly through large-scale configurable machinery (for example, making the hulls of ships or using an industrial-sized drop hammer to shape pieces of metal multiple meters in size).

 - An interval of Crafting generally corresponds to a 4 hour block of work.
-Crafting tasks are generally [[<Interruptible>]].
+Crafting tasks are generally [[INTERRUPTIBLE]].

 - Basic Crafting tasks at commercially available levels of skill tend to have a base ST around 5 - making a rowboat, a horseshoe, making a glass cup, drawing a portrait accurately, etc.